Out-of-sample gravity predictions and trade policy counterfactuals: Evaluating out-of-sample predictions

-The first measure of out-of-sample predictive accuracy that we consider is the mean of $IE_k$ across the $K$ repetitions.
-Because the observations being predicted are not different from the ones used for estimation (i.e., they were not ``treated''), good out-of-sample predictive performance is characterized by a mean value of $IE_k$ close to $1$.
-Note that such a mean value can be achieved even if values of $IE_k$ for individual repetitions are different from unity, as over- and under-predictions can net out across the full $K$ repetitions.
-Therefore, to gauge the variation in the estimates for $e^{\tau}$ across samples, we also report the standard deviation of $IE_k$ across the $K$ simulation repetitions, denoted $SE_{IE}$, as well as the mean squared error of $IE$, computed as
+The first measure of out-of-sample forecasting accuracy that we consider is the mean of PTT$_k$ across the $K$ repetitions, denoted Mean\textsubscript{PTT}.
+Because the observations being predicted are not different from the ones used for estimation (i.e., because we perform a ``placebo'' exercise), good out-of-sample predictive performance is characterized by a value of Mean$_\text{PTT}$ close to $1$.\footnote{Our procedure can easily be modified to evaluate the effect of simulated treatments with different effects.}

-Apart from these measures based on the imputation estimator, we also consider the following measures of the ability of the model to predict individual observations. \begin{enumerate} \item \textbf{Mean Absolute Error (MAE).} This is the sum of the absolute errors for each of the predicted observations across all $K$ repetitions, divided by the total number of predicted observations across all repetitions:

-\item \textbf{Relative Mean Absolute Error (RMAE).} This is obtained by dividing the MAE by the mean of the observed values in the prediction sample:

-Note that the RMAE is a percentage, and therefore its magnitude is meaningful, making it easier to interpret than the MAE.
-In our results below, we therefore focus on the RMAE rather than the MAE.

-\item \textbf{Relative Root Mean Squared Error (RRMSE).} This metric is defined as the root mean squared error (RMSE) divided by the mean of the observed values in the prediction sample: